IntroPhylogenomics/GeneTreeInference/ML_Phylo_FixedModel.md

 - [Overview of DNA Models in IQTree](http://www.iqtree.org/doc/Substitution-Models#dna-models)
 - [Overview of Models for Rate Heterogeneity Across Sites](http://www.iqtree.org/doc/Substitution-Models#rate-heterogeneity-across-sites)

-After looking through these three sections of the IQTree website, try to infer a phylogeny with the turtles data assuming a Jukes-Cantor (JC) model, a JC model with gamma-distributed rate variation (JC+G), a GTR model, and a GTR model with gamma-distributed rate variation (GTR+G).
+After looking through these three sections of the IQTree website, try to infer a phylogeny with the concatenated turtles data (`turtle.fa`) assuming a

+- Jukes-Cantor (JC) model
+- JC model with gamma-distributed rate variation (JC+G)
+- GTR model
+- GTR model with gamma-distributed rate variation (GTR+G)
+- GTR model with free rates (GTR+R)

+Open the trees you infer (in the `.treefile` files) in FigTree.
+How do they compare topologically?
+How do the branch lengths compare?

+Now, using the bash skills you learned yesterday, write a script to analyze each gene separately.
+You may want to have your script start by creating separate folders for each gene and then moving the datasets into their respective folders.
+See if you can keep this script as short as possible.
+In other words, avoid just writing out every call to IQTree on its own line.
+Think about using a loop.